lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/5_Orchestrate_Compute_with_dsub.md

 ### What is this
  - Ability to perform Compute on Data at scale
- - Running on services hosted by GCP
+ - Running on services hosted by GCP using the special purpose GCP Genomics (Pipelines) API for GCE (Compute Engine).
+The Genomics API provides orchestration for mulitple GCE VM instances.

 ### Key considerations
- - Use Free Tier
+ - Can be used with VMs or Docker container Images
  - Use Your Organization's Account
  - Size & complexity of your workload
  - Your budget
  - Your timeline

 ### How to do this
- - Select account type
- - Request account from your organization -or-
- - Setup free tier (testing) account
+ - Use GCP Cloud Genomics tutorial - [link](https://cloud.google.com/genomics/docs/tutorials/dsub)

 ### How to verify you've done it
  - Login to GCP console